mozilla/glean/docs/user/user/adding-glean-to-your-project/swift.md

    $(SRCROOT)/{project-name}/tags.yaml
    ```

-4. Add the path to the generated code file to the "Output Files":
+5. Add the path to the generated code file to the "Output Files":

    ```
    $(SRCROOT)/{project-name}/Generated/Metrics.swift
    ```

-{{#include ../../../shared/blockquote-info.html}}

-##### The generated API

-> The parser now generates a single file called `Metrics.swift` (since Glean v31.0.0).

-5. If you are using Git, add the following lines to your `.gitignore` file:
+6. If you are using Git, add the following lines to your `.gitignore` file:

    ```
    .venv/